CombOptNet: Fit the Right NP-Hard Problem by Learning Integer Programming Constraints: Demonstration Analysis

 The drop-in replacement comes with a few important considerations.
-Note that our method relies on a fixed dimensionality of the problem for learning a static (i.e. not input-dependent) constraint set.
-Thus, we can not learn an algorithm that is able to match any number of keypoints to any other number of keypoints, as the dedicated solver in the baseline does.
+Note that our method relies on a fixed dimensionality $n$ of the problem for learning a static (\ie not input-dependent) constraint set.
+However, in the \bbgm architecture the dimensionality of the predicted costs depends on the number of nodes (\ie keypoints) $p$ and number of edges in each of the two matched graphs.
+As these quantities vary over the dataset, the dimensionality varies as well.
+To avoid these issues, we resort to a simplified setting.

+First, we fix the number of keypoints in both images.
+For each $p=4,5,6,7$, we generate an augmented dataset by randomly removing additional keypoints in images with more than $p$ keypoints.
+The images with fewer keypoints than $p$ are dropped.
+Note that even for a fixed number of keypoints the number of edges (and hence the quadratic cost dimensionality) can vary.
+Therefore, we omit the quadratic costs as an input to the ILP solver.

-Due to this, we train four versions of our architecture, setting the number of keypoints in both source and target images to $p=4,5,6,7$.
-In each version, the dimensionality is fixed to the number of edges in the bipartite graph.
-We use the same amount of learnable constrains as the number of \gt constraints that would realize the ILP representation of the proposed mathching problem, \ie the combined number of keypoints in both images $(m=2p)$.
+These simplifications result in a fixed ILP dimensionality of $n=p^2$.
+The number of learnable constraints coincides with the number of constraints in the corresponding unary \textsc{assignment} problem, \ie the combined number of keypoints in both images~$(m=2p)$.

-The randomly initialized constraint set and the backbone architecture that produces the cost vectors $\vc$ are learned simultaneously from pairs of predicted solutions $\vy$ and \gt matchings $\vy^*$ using~\method.
+The randomly initialized constraint set and the backbone architecture that produces the cost vectors are learned simultaneously from pairs of predicted solutions and \gt matchings using~\method.

+\paragraph{Results.} We report two results for the \bbgm architecture depending on the information available to the solver.
+In the unary setting, the solver utilizes only unary costs, in the quadratic setting, it utilizes both unary and quadratic costs.
+The ILP solver is restricted to the unary setting.

-\paragraph{Results.} The results are presented in \Tabref{tab:matching}.
-Even though \method is uninformed about which combinatorial problem it should be solving, its performance is close to the privileged state-of-the-art method \bbgm.
-These results are especially satisfactory, considering the fact that \bbgm outperforms the previous state-of-the-art architecture \citep{fey2020deep} by several percentage points on experiments of this difficulty.
+Even though the task-agnostic \method is uninformed about the underlying combinatorial problem, its performance is very close to the privileged state-of-the-art method \bbgm, especially when \bbgm is restricted to use the same information (unary costs only).
+These results are especially satisfactory, considering that \bbgm outperforms the previous state-of-the-art architecture \citep{fey2020deep} by several percentage points on experiments of this difficulty.
 Example matchings are shown in \Figref{fig:matching-examples}.